EVerest/EVerest/docs/tutorials/how_to_devcontainer/index.rst

     code .

 VS Code will ask you to reopen the workspace in a container.
-Click on the button Reopen in Container.
+Click on the button "Reopen in Container).

 4. Getting started
 ==================